szpajder/libacars/doc/PROG_GUIDE.md

 ### Accessing message fields

-Being able to only pretty-print the message would be quite boring.
-We want to get the values of data fields to do all sorts of stuff with them - print them in a different format, analyze them, load them into a database, right?
+Having only an option to pretty-print decoded messages would be quite a limitation.
+What's really cool is to access the values of data fields to do all sorts of stuff with them - print them in a different format, analyze them, load them into a database, right?
 Good news - each and every data field decoded by libacars is accessible to the application.
 It's just a matter of including appropriate headers and getting acquainted with relevant data structures defined there.

 First, let's see how the `la_proto_node` structure looks like: